rust-stuco/lectures/week11/unsafe.md

 # The Story So Far...

 * We have covered all of the basic features of Rust, as well as many of the intermediate concepts
-* If you are confident you understand the past 11 lectures, you can probably say you are proficient with Rust!
+* If you are confident you understand the past 10 lectures, you can say you are proficient with Rust!

 ---